 Here are the key takeaways from our exploration of DALL-E 2:

 DALL-E 2 could be a great time-saving tool for artists, designers, architects, or anyone even remotely interested in digital art.
 However, users need to be wary of the model’s potential shortcomings and biases.

 DALL-E 2 is wholly better than the first version of DALL-E. It is a step towards increased artificial general intelligence.
 But there's a long way to go before the technology can replace what designers do today.

-While OpenAI has done a good job mitigating the risks of DALL-E 2 generating adult or violent content, trying to remove overall bias by educating the AI more should be its next goal.
+While OpenAI has done a fine job mitigating the risks of DALL-E 2 generating images with adult or violent content, trying to remove overall bias by educating the AI more should be its next goal.

-OpenAI’s announcement of DALL-E 2 should incentivize other AI companies to develop and release their own commercial versions of similar models soon.
+OpenAI’s announcement of DALL-E 2 will incentivize other AI companies to develop and release their own commercial versions of similar models quickly.

 As we keep learning more about this technology and test it in the coming weeks, we'll tell you more about it.

 Subscribe to get full access to the newsletter and website.
 Never miss an update on major trends in AI and startups.